Key Principles of Change Management

 • Providing insight for improvement in other areas of the business

-4. Personalize the change, making it relevant to everyone affected
+4. Personalise the change, making it relevant to everyone affected

 One size never fits all and never will.
 Corporate ecosystems are underpinned by a variety of different functions with their own cultural idiosyncrasies.
 As such, all change journeys are highly personal to individuals and their teams.
 The key measure of success for cultural change will be the extent to which they buy into the new culture on a personal basis.

-Therefore the fourth change management principle is to make change relevant to every individual affected.
-With this in mind, each employee needs to feel a keen engagement with the personal benefits that change will bring (both in terms of well being and efficiency).
-Remember WIIFM?
-What’s in it for me?
-Now is when it comes into play.
+Therefore, the fourth Change Management principle is to make change relevant to every individual affected.
+Each employee needs to feel a keen engagement with the personal benefits that change will bring – both in terms of well-being and efficiency.
+Remember WIIFM – what’s in it for me?
+This is when it comes into play.

 Key considerations for making change personal